 3. Norfork Lake

-In the Ozark Mountains of North Central Arkansas, this deep reservoir has more than 550 miles of shoreline.
-The lake supports a wide variety of outdoor activities, with a few things to do including boating, fishing, and water-skiing.
+This deep reservoir has more than 550 miles of shoreline in the Ozark Mountains of North-Central Arkansas.
+The lake supports a wide variety of outdoor activities, with boating, fishing, and water skiing as some of the most popular things to do.
 Less traditional but just as popular activities include scuba diving and spearfishing.

 Norfork Lake was created by the impoundment of the White River, and public access points line the sprawling arms of the reservoir.
-The Army Corps of Engineers offers several campgrounds at the lake with hiking trails, as well as public beaches to explore.
+The Army Corps of Engineers offers several campgrounds, networks of hiking trails, and public beaches to explore.
 Commercial outfitters also surround the lake and provide marinas and places to rent a boat.

 The Ozark Mountain scenery surrounding Norfork Lake offers stunning views from every angle.
-The clear water of the lake adds to this scenic beauty and further encourages the appeal of fishing and diving.
+The lake's clear water adds to this scenic beauty and further encourages the appeal of fishing and diving.
 Scuba and skin divers travel to Norfork Lake from across the world to explore these clear waters and search out a wide range of sunken treasures.

 4. Lake Chicot

-On the northern shore, Lake Chicot State Park is a popular place to enjoy the water.
-A campground at Lake Chicot State Park features 122 campsites and over a dozen cabins to spend the night.
+Lake Chicot State Park is a popular place to enjoy the water on the northern shore.
+The campground at Lake Chicot State Park has over 120 campsites and over a dozen cabins to spend the night.
 The state park also features public boat docks, fishing piers, and a marina.